JetBrains/kotlin-web-site/docs/topics/kapt.md

 >
 {type="warning"}

-Caching for annotation processors' classloaders increases the speed of kapt if you run many Gradle tasks consecutively.
+Caching for annotation processors' classloaders helps kapt perform faster if you run many Gradle tasks consecutively.

 To enable this feature, use the following properties in your `gradle.properties` file: